subuser-security/subuser/registry/repository-states-dot-json-file-format.md

 This object is a set of key value pairs where each key is the identifier of a subuser repository.

-Repositories which the user has yet to initialize(by installing a program from that repository) are not represented in this file.
+Repositories which the user has yet to initialize(by installing a image from that repository) are not represented in this file.

 Each repository identifier can either be:
  * string - for a named repository